Bumber64/dfhack/docs/dev/Lua API.rst

 * ``dfhack.capitalizeStringWords(string)``

-  Return a version of the string with each word capitalized.
+  Return a version of the string with the first letter of each word capitalized.
+  The beginning of a word is determined by a space `` ``, quote ``"``, or an apostrophe preceded by a space or comma `` '`` or ``,'``.
+  Non-ASCII CP437 characters will be capitalized if a CP437 version exists.
+  This function does not downcase characters.
+Use ``dfhack.toLower`` first, if desired.

 * ``dfhack.run_command(command[, ...])``